Last updated on March 2, 2016 to add the B&O H6 (2nd generation).

 These look fantastic, but feel and sound awful.
 The laid-back sound is much better achieved with the M4U 1 and HP50, and the style’s not of much use if I can’t bear to wear them for more than five minutes at a time.

 I’ll update this article and the rankings as I try newer models in the future.

+I didn’t detect any noticeable differences between amps and DACs for the headphones in this review, but they provided an easy way to plug in 3 headphones at a time to compare them back-to-back.
 Amps definitely make a big difference for power-hungry headphones like large open models and orthodynamics, but the differences are only obvious up to the point that they’re adequately powered.
-You rarely need to go fancier than the Magni unless you’re crazy like me and fall in love with the HE-6.
+You rarely need to go fancier than the Magni 2 unless you’re crazy like me and fall in love with the HE-6.

 I’m still not entirely sure I’ve ever heard a difference in DACs except their noise floors.
 I think I can hear a slight improvement in dynamics between fancy DACs and my Mac’s built-in one, but I’m not confident that it’s not placebo. ↩︎